CeceliaCrumlish/MAP_BOOKBANS/README.md

 1. cleaned data: data that is the result of the cleaning and summarizing scripts
 2. data: the original table of bans
-3. A juypter notebook containing scripts and Markdown information about how they are used
+3. A juypter notebook: contains seperate scripts and Markdown information, about how they are run